Battle of Midtskogen: Aftermath

 Memorial stone to commemorate the battle.
 "Here Norwegian forces stopped the enemy′s attempt at capturing the King, Crown Prince, Storting and Government".

 The casualties on both sides were relatively light.
 The Germans suffered five men killed in action and an unknown number of wounded.
 One of the German fatalities was their military attaché Hauptmann Eberhard Spiller.
 Norwegian losses were three men wounded in action, with at least one being severely wounded.

 The retreat of the German forces gave the Norwegian Cabinet and royal family time to finish the Elverum Authorization, which allowed the Cabinet to temporarily assert absolute authority, given that the Storting (the Norwegian Parliament) was no longer able to convene in ordinary session.
 It also allowed them to escape further from the invading forces.

-On 11 April, the nearby town of Elverum was subjected to heavy bombing from German airplanes.
+On 11 April, the nearby town of Elverum was subjected to heavy bombing from German aircraft.

 While the action may have been small, it proved a major boost to Norwegian morale and resolve, which had been very low due to the early German successes in the Norwegian Campaign.